DrugLib.com — Drug Information Portal

 Summary

-The primary purpose of this study is to evaluate the effects of the combined oral contraceptive NOMAC-E2 on hemostasis, lipids, carbohydrate metabolism, adrenal function, and thyroid function.
+The primary purpose of this study is to evaluate the effects of the combined oral contraceptive (COC) NOMAC-E2 on hemostasis, lipids, carbohydrate metabolism, adrenal function, and thyroid function.

 Clinical Details